Do cables make a difference?

 Audio ‘Jewellery’

-One of the problems here is that buyers often have no idea what makes a good cable and many just want what looks cool.
-Big mistake.
+One of the problems here is that buyers often have no understanding of even basic science or what makes a good cable, and many just want stuff that looks cool.
+I can’t help with this problem, and it is a problem.

 Likewise, prettier is not better and aesthetics have absolutely nothing whatsoever to do with electrical performance.
 Cable construction is what matters.
 Poorly made or incorrectly terminated cables can act as antennas and fry amplifiers and speakers.